bennysalo/predict-recidivism/vignettes/descriptive_statistics.md

 Benny Salo
 2018-05-02

-Mean (and standard deviation) or frequency (and percentage) for select predictors by reoffense category.
+Mean (and standard deviation) or frequency (and percentage) for all predictors by reoffense category.

 This is an extension of Table 1 in the manuscript displaying descriptive statistics for all variables.